Skip to main content

 • get_subscriber - Get subscriber details

-• search_subscribers - Search by tags, attributes, segments
+• search_subscribers - Search by tags, lists, attributes, segments

 Campaigns